marcoroda/marcorodadevs/_posts/2020-03-02-TTGO-LORA-TTN.md

   <img width="800" src="../../../../../assets/proj_LoRa_TTN_nodeRed/node-red.png">
 </p>

 Click Deploy and head to BBB-ip:1880/ui/.
 If the LoRA node managed to connect to TTN, you should be seeing some values under the node-RED UI.
+The graph values are dummy for the moment.
+I have a sawtooth wave being sent over LoRa to simulate the BME280 sensor values.

 <p align="center">
   <img width="800" src="../../../../../assets/proj_LoRa_TTN_nodeRed/node-red-ui.png">